1. Talk through the options

 7. Get a needs assessment

-At the same time as exploring residential care options, it’s important to ensure the person you’re caring for has a free needs assessment from their social services department.
-It’s especially vital if you think they might need financial help from the local authority as councils will only fund care that someone has been assessed as needing.
+At the same time as exploring residential care options, it’s important to ensure the person you’re caring for gets a free needs assessment from their local council’s adult social care department.
+It’s especially vital if you think they might need financial help from the local authority, as councils will only fund care when someone has been assessed as needing it.

-But it’s also worth having the assessment done even if your loved one ends up paying for their own care, it’s still worth getting a needs assessment.
-It provides a professional assessment of the type of care and support needed, which will help you choose a suitable care home.
-It can also make you aware of other care services available in your area that you might not have considered before.
+Even if you think your loved one will end up paying for their own care, it’s still worth getting a needs assessment.
+It provides a professional assessment of the type of care and support that’s needed, which will help you choose a suitable care home.
+It may also highlight other care options that you might not have considered.

 Downloadable checklist: Questions to ask when choosing a care home